Cold Spring Punts on New York Health Act

 The resolution passed, 4-1, with Starbuck casting the lone nay vote.

-During the public comment period, Mikkelson said several residents had written letters to the board in support of his original resolution, 75 people had signed a petition, and the Cold Spring Chamber of Commerce board had voted unanimously in support of it.
+During the public comment period, Mikkelson said that several residents had written letters to the board in support of his original resolution, 75 people had signed a petition and the Cold Spring Chamber of Commerce board had voted unanimously in support of it.

 Mikkelson said it was wrong to remove the reference to the “substantial savings” to the village outlined in numerous studies over the years, “even if you weren’t willing to commit to a [specific] number.”